RESA Seeks Further Extension For ESCO Compliance With Revised New York UBPs

 The January 2018 order also clarified ESCO budget billing obligations, and used an older definition for small non-residential customer that ESCOs have said is inconsistent with the definition from the 2016 reset order

 Various parties have petitioned for rehearing or clarification of the January 19, 2018 order

-RESA requested an extension of the effective date of the revised Uniform Business Practices requirements until ninety (90) days after the Commission issues a decision on the Petitions for Rehearing, Reconsideration and/or Clarification of the Order.
+RESA requested an extension of the effective date of the revised Uniform Business Practices requirements until ninety (90) days after the Commission issues a decision on the pending Petitions for Rehearing, Reconsideration and/or Clarification of the Order.